Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 The light breeze from the open window kicked up little clouds of dust all over the room and sent whispers through the frail, dried flower petals dotting the space around the many vases.

+"Not to mention it's a bad habit to bother your loved ones with your personal issues," Francis said.

+"You say that like you're full of them," Ricard said,

 --